ceyaima/deepseek-exporter/README.md

 ## Current Features
 - exporting individual chats as RAW, JSON, HTML, or MD
+- exporting chats in any available file type in bulk
+  - the script will be manually cycling though your chats, so don't be alarmed if deepseek starts switching chats on its own
+  - if your sidebar is not currently visible, the script will force it open

 | name | filetype | thinking text | regenerations/edits | samples |
 | -----|----------| --------------| --------------------| -------|